-Comparing FY2023 to FY2012 when the Bioenergy Plant came fully online, we have seen a 16% decrease in purchased heat, equivalent to roughly 19,560 GJ.
-As a result of increased use of the Bioenergy Plant in FY2023, natural gas consumption reduced by 60% when compared to FY2020.
+Comparing FY2024 to FY2012 when the Bioenergy Plant came fully online, we have seen a 12% decrease in purchased heat, equivalent to roughly 14,650 GJ.
+As a result of continued use of the Bioenergy Plant in FY2024, natural gas consumption reduced by 58% when compared to FY2020.
 This shows that the Bioenergy Plant has now returned to more stable operation after the major maintenance downtime a few years ago when the boiler had to be replaced.

-In summary, the Bioenergy Plant has enabled UNBC to cut heating costs by over \$4.3 million since it was commissioned.
-The hog fuel used by the Bioenergy Plant is roughly 35% of the cost of natural gas per unit of energy and therefore still more economically viable than natural gas.
-As can be seen in Figure 9, the recent significant increase in natural gas prices has in turn led to a sharp rise in cumulative savings as a result of being able to use bioenergy for most of our heating needs instead of natural gas.
+In summary, the Bioenergy Plant has enabled UNBC to cut heating costs by over \$4.6 million since it was commissioned.
+The hog fuel used by the Bioenergy Plant is roughly 36% of the cost of natural gas per unit of energy and therefore still more economically viable than natural gas.
+As can be seen in Figure 9, the recent significant increase in natural gas prices has in turn led to a sharp rise in cumulative savings, since we are able to use bioenergy for most of our heating needs instead of natural gas.